Use these crucial benefits of your company registration in the United States.

 As you can see, starting your own business in the US prompts you to register a company with Uncle Sam, even if you start a biz for fun.

-This especially applies to business in USA for non-citizens, particularly those who consider how to start an online business.
+This especially applies to company registration in USA for non-citizens, particularly those who consider how to start an online business.

 Business actions normally take place on behalf of a company, rather than an individual.